IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

 ---

-# 2. Apply the deployment.yaml
+# 2. Apply the Deployment

 This deployment will deploy a container to a Pod in Kubernetes.
 For more details we use the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) for Pods.